imilioritsas/Policy-Mix-Paper-Code-/README.md

 # Policy-Mix-Paper-Code-
 This code is being developed by Ioannis Milioritsas.
 The associated paper is : "Single support policies, not complex policy mixes, have been the driver of renewable power deployment in Europe", by Milioritsas, Nipper, Chaianong, and Lilliestam.

+This repository contains the software accompanying a manuscript currently under review at Communications Earth & Environment.

 ## Overview